jesselau76/ebook-GPT-translator/README.md

 # ebook-GPT-translator: Enjoy reading with your favorite style.
 [En](https://github.com/jesselau76/ebook-GPT-translator/blob/main/README.md) | [中文说明](https://github.com/jesselau76/ebook-GPT-translator/blob/main/README-zh.md)

 This tool is designed to help users convert text from one format to another, as well as translate it into a different language using the OpenAI API (model="gpt-3.5-turbo").
-It currently supports converting and translating PDF, DOCX, and EPUB file formats into EPUB and text files and can translate text into multiple languages.
+It currently supports converting and translating PDF, DOCX, EPUB, and MOBI file formats into EPUB and text files and can translate text into multiple languages.

 Notes:

-- For PDF and DOCX files, only the text portions will be processed, and graphical elements will not appear in the resulting files.
+- For  PDF, DOCX, and MOBI files, only the text portions will be processed, and graphical elements will not appear in the resulting files.
 - For EPUB files, all graphical elements will be placed at the beginning of each chapter, as EPUB files use HTML language format.
 To maintain translation quality, the text will be translated in multiple segments without preserving the original formatting, so graphical elements will not be kept in their original positions but will be placed at the beginning of each chapter.
 - The startpage and endpage settings are only supported for PDF files.
-This is because the font size and page size may vary in EPUB, DOCX, and TXT files, making it difficult to process.
+This is because the font size and page size may vary in EPUB, DOCX, MOBI,and TXT files, making it difficult to process.

 ## Installation